June 22, 2022

 Some of you may remember that I began to give away free writing classes here with this logo/image:

-I’ve decided to move this project over to Substack.com —and more stuff will continue to appear here as well.
+I’ve decided to move this project over to Substack.com —and more stuff will continue to appear there as well.

-Free lessons will soon be appearing on Substack.com with some changes that I hope you’ll check out.
-Super easy: FREE!
+Most lessons are free soon be appearing on Substack.com with some changes that I hope you’ll check out.
+Super easy: But some cost $5 for copyright reasons.
+The link to the full course is here: Write it!

-The links to essays on Substack follow; just click below and you’ll be taken to Substack.com—hope you’ll subscribe (super easy—and as I said FREE) take a look, comment, easy and friendly.
+The links to essays on Substack follow; just click the links above or below and you’ll be taken to Substack.com—hope you’ll subscribe (super easy and safe: emails are never shared) take a look, comment, easy and friendly.
 I reply to comments and any questions you might have.

 “Love and the Butterfly Effect”